ewierschke/terraform-aws-secrets-manager-rotate-secret/README.md

 configuration is set to Enabled for automatic rotation in Secrets Manager (or when the resource aws_secretsmanager_secret_rotation is applied to the secret)

+If the function should be attached to a given vpc, provide a vpc id for the variable attach_to_vpc_id.
+A data source will try to find a list of subnet ids with the word *private* and attach the function to those subnet ids.
+If no subnets are found, or a specific set of subnet ids are designed, a list of subnet ids can either be provided, or the function will not attach to the provided vpc id.

 ## Secret Structure

 The AWS Secrets Manager secret is expected to contain the following JSON text strings with key-value